Addressing the Human Factor

 G. Security Culture and Behaviour Change.

-TRUSTiN is a role-risk based approach to managing insider risk.
-A mixture of pre-employment screening, background checks, leaving processes, proactive controls, user behaviour analysis and the ongoing monitoring of privileged accounts will minimise the risk of insider threats.
+TRUSTiN is a role-risk-based approach to managing insider risk.
+In addition to ongoing Security Culture training designed to increase workforce security mindedness and vigilance, a mixture of pre-employment screening, background checks, leaving processes, proactive controls, user behaviour analysis and the ongoing monitoring of privileged accounts will minimise the risk of insider threats.

 As these risks from within an organisation account for over 38% of breaches and are the most costly type of breaches, the return on investment for an insider risk management programme is clear.
 Such a system will:

 Ensure that only authorised users are able to access powerful privileged accounts and sensitive assets

 Prevent users from being able to gain unapproved elevated privileges

 Establish strict accountability over the use of privileged accounts by tracking who accessed what accounts and assets, and what actions were taken

 Improve forensic analysis and by generating a detailed, tamper-proof audit trail of all privileged account activity